elephantscale/es-training-new/machine-learning/slides/Machine-Learning-Primer.md

 ## Machine Learning and Big Data

- * Until recently most of the machine learning is done on "single computer" (with lots of memory–100s of GBs)
+ * Until recently most of the machine learning is done on "single computer" (with lots of memory-100s of GBs)

  * Most R/Python/Java libraries are "single node based"

- * Now Big Data tools make it possible to run machine learning algorithms at massive scale–distributed across a cluster
+ * Now Big Data tools make it possible to run machine learning algorithms at massive scale-distributed across a cluster

 <img src="../../assets/images/deep-learning/DL-cluster.png" style="width:70%;">